tarantool/doc/doc/book/admin/vshard_admin.rst

 To perform a scheduled downtime of a replica set, it is recommended to:

 #.
 Migrate all the buckets to the other cluster storages.
+    You can do this by assigning a zero :ref:`weight <vshard-replica-set-weights>` to a replica set to initiate migration of its buckets to the remaining cluster nodes.
 #.
 Update the configuration of all the nodes.
 #.
 Shut down the replica set.